 Director, Center for Bioelectronics and Biosensors, The Biodesign Institute, Arizona State University; Research Collaborator, Center for Sustainable Health; Professor, Department of Electrical Engineering, Ira A. Fulton School of Engineering, Arizona State

 NJ Tao joined the ASU faculty as a professor of electrical engineering and an affiliated professor of chemistry and biochemistry in August 2001.
 Before coming to ASU, he worked as an assistant and associate professor at Florida International University.
 He holds US patents, has published refereed journal articles and book chapters and has given invited talks and seminars worldwide.
-His current research interest includes mobile health devices, chem-and bio-sensors, molecular and nano-electronics.
+His current research interests include mobile health devices, chemical and bio sensors, and molecular and nano-electronics.
 To visit Dr. Tao’s lab: http://www.public.asu.edu/~ntao1/

 Adjunct Faculty, Center for Sustainable Health; Physician, Southwest Naturopathic Medical Center

-Daniel Warren, ND, joined the Center for Sustainable Health as an academic scholar during the summer of 2012.
-Dr. Warren is a naturopathic doctor who graduated from the Southwest College of Naturopathic Medicine in Tempe, AZ.
+Daniel Warren, ND, joined the Center for Sustainable Health as an academic scholar from 2012-2013.
+Dr. Warren is a naturopathic doctor who graduated from the Southwest College of Naturopathic Medicine in Tempe, Arizona.
 He previously worked as a fellow at the National Institute of Child Health and Human Development, focusing his research on the link between casein-free diets and the bone health of children with autism spectrum disorders.
 In his collaboration with the Center for Sustainable Health, Dr. Warren helps create platforms for various policies, programs, and technologies to effectively address global aging issues.